darcien/blog/content/p/airgradient/index.md

 ### Assembling the AirGradient kit

 AirGradient has the full assembly instruction in [their website][airgradient-instructions].
-Mine is pretty straighforward since I bought the pre-soldered kit which involves sticking sensor to the correct places.
+Mine is pretty straightforward since I bought the pre-soldered kit which involves sticking sensor to the correct places.

 [airgradient-instructions]: https://www.airgradient.com/open-airgradient/instructions/